 Monterosso al Mare: the largest town to stay in the Cinque Terre

-Another of the most popular places to stay is the Cinque Terre town of Monterosso.
-This village is the most westerly of all of the villages of the Cinque Terre and is the first you’ll stumble upon if driving in Italy from Milan or Genoa.
+This village is the most westerly of all the villages of the Cinque Terre and is the first you’ll stumble upon if driving from Milan or Genoa. and this is partly what makes it popular.

 Best accommodation in Monterosso al Mare